krandslam/VE492_AI_hw/README.md

 Files explanation
 answer.txt: answer for electronic version of hw.

-Special thanks to Zhu Shunyi, who was TA for VE492.
+Special thanks to Zhu Shunyi, who was a TA for VE492.